Privacy policy

 ARTICLE 7.
 FINAL PROVISIONS

 The present Privacy Policy may be modified at any time by the "publisher".
-The conditions applicable to the Internet user are those in force at the time of his connection to the Site, any new connection to the Site implying acceptance of the new conditions.
+The conditions applicable to the Internet User are those in force at the time of his/her connection to the Site, any new connection to the Site implying acceptance of the new conditions, where applicable.

 7.2 ENTIRETY

 The nullity of one of the clauses of this contract shall not entail the nullity of the other clauses of the contract or of the contract as a whole, which shall retain their full effect and scope.
-In such a case, the parties shall, as far as possible, replace the invalidated provision with a valid provision corresponding to the spirit and purpose of this agreement.
+In such a case, the parties shall, as far as possible, replace the invalidated provision with a valid provision corresponding to the spirit and purpose of the present contract.

 7.3 NON-WAIVER

-The failure of the "publisher" to exercise its rights hereunder shall not be construed as a waiver of such rights.
+Failure by the "publisher" to exercise the rights granted to it hereunder may under no circumstances be interpreted as a waiver of said rights.

 7.4 LANGUAGES